 Matthew Stafford | QB | Rams

-Stafford averages the second-most passing yards per game (267) this season but will be without his top two weapons, Cooper Kupp and Puka Nacua.
+Stafford averages the second-most passing yards per game (267) but will be without his top two weapons, Cooper Kupp and Puka Nacua.
 There is a chance the veteran piles up some garbage-time production as an eight-point dog to the 49ers, but the chances of this passing attack producing the explosive plays and TDs we need from a pocket passer are minimal.

 Stafford DOWNGRADES to bottom-of-the-barrel material and shouldn't be in lineups.